Other Groups & Clubs at SMCS

 Students work with a faculty and volunteer attorney to prepare both the defense and prosecutorial sides of a legal case and participate in a mock trial, competing against other high school teams.

 The National Honor Society (NHS) is a national organization designed to honor students who have demonstrated excellence in scholarship, service, leadership, and character.
-Nominees must maintain a minimum GPA (3.8 as sophomores, 3.7 as juniors,3.6 as seniors), be of good character and uphold principles of morality and ethics.
+Nominees must maintain a minimum GPA (3.8 as sophomores, 3.7 as juniors), be of good character and uphold principles of morality and ethics.
 They must also demonstrate good leadership and be involved in community service.

 - Questions?
 Gail Hawley, [email protected]